janknaup/berlin_boston_neighborhoods/README.md

 ## Method of analysis
 The analysis heavily relies on descriptive statistics.
 Since the individual analyses rely on neighborhood means, plus standard deviations and valid row counts, the handling of missing values is straightforward, they can simply be ignored.
-The dangers of circular reasoning inherent in imputation are thus avoided.
+The pandas aggregate functions mean(), std(), sum() and count() only operate on the valid subset of each column.
+Imputation by replacing mean values would be unsuitable.
+While not changing the means, it would unduly reduce the standard deviations and inflate the sample counts, indicating a false sense of statistical significance in the subsequent analysis of factor influence using Student's t-value.
+The same argument applies to replacing NaN with other values.
+In the pre-treatment of categorical factors, NaN values are taken into account by adding an N/A indicator column to use unavailability as an additional factor.
+Since all subsequent analysis is based on aggregate values, further missing values will only occur if a factor is missing for a whole neighborhood.
+In practice, this only occured in the case where a column only held valid values for one of the cities.
+In these cases, the whole column was excluded as it effectively only holds a redundant indication that the two cities being compared are not the same.
 For some columns listing unique values, such as picture URLs, presence columns mapping valid entries to 1 and NaN to 0 are used instead.

 Flag columns, i.e. the amenities column, are split into 0/1 indicator columns per flag.
 Categorical columns are converted to 0/1 dummy indicator columns, dropping the first dummy value and adding a N/A column, in order to maintain linear independence of the indicator columns.

 All boolean values are converted to 0/1 integer values.
+The use of numerical indicators for boolean values automatically provides a fraction of true values per column upon calculation of the mean, facilitating interpretation.

 To avoid that the comparison is dominated by the well known, purely geographical differences between Boston and Berlin, a number of columns are excluded, especially latitude, longitude, city, state, zipcode, country, street.
 Additionally,